kohkimakimoto/essh/README.md

 ### Using Lua config

 Create and edit `~/.essh/config.lua`.
-This is a main configuration file for ESSH.
+This is a main configuration file for Essh.
 The configuration is written in [Lua](https://www.lua.org/) programming language.

 ```lua